markyharris/livesectional/README.md

              <li>Create QR Code for Web Remote - Creates a QR Code to display for users to run phone app.
              <li>View Schematics - Opens new web page with access to the various Schematics helpful for building.
              <li>System Information - Opens new web page and displays information about the system, RPI and OS.
+             <li>Update History - Lists the various versions along with the updates made.
              <li>Help - Opens a new web page and loads the Help page of LiveSectional.com.
             </ul>
         </ul>